Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 ### Soil: a definition

-Soil is a natural body composed of biota and air, water and minerals, developed from unconsolidated or consolidated material that forms the topmost layer of the Earth’s surface [@chesworth2008encyclopedia].
+Soil is a natural body composed of biota and air, water and minerals, developed from unconsolidated or semi-consolidated material that forms the topmost layer of the Earth’s surface [@chesworth2008encyclopedia].
 The upper limit of the soil is either air, shallow water, live plants or plant materials that have not begun to decompose.
 The lower limit is defined by the presence of hard rock or the lower limit of biologic activity [@richter1995deep; @SSDS1993].
-Although soils profiles up to tens of meters depths can be found in some tropical areas [@richter1995deep], for soil classification and mapping purposes, the lower limit soil is arbitrarily set to 2 m (http://soils.usda.gov/education/facts/soil.html).
-Soils are rarely described to depths beyond 2 m and many soil sampling projects put exponentially more focus on the upper depths.
+Although soil profiles up to tens of meters depths can be found in some tropical areas [@richter1995deep], for soil classification and mapping purposes, the lower limit soil is often arbitrarily set to 2 m (http://soils.usda.gov/education/facts/soil.html).
+Soils are rarely described to depths beyond 2 m and many soil sampling projects put primary focus on the upper (0-100 cm) depths.

 The chemical, physical and biological properties of the soil differ from those of unaltered (unconsolidated) parent material from which the soil is derived over a period of time under influence of climate, organisms and relief effects.
-Soil should show a capacity to support life, otherwise we are dealing with unconsolidated parent material.
+Soil should show a capacity to support life, otherwise we are dealing with inert unconsolidated parent material.
 Hence, for purposes of developing statistically based models to predict soil properties using PSM, it proves useful to distinguish between *actual* and *potential* soil areas (see further section \@ref(soil-covariates)).